Parenting In The Digital Age: How To Be An Awesome Parent

 2. Children Become Inactive

-Constant use of technology can result in children becoming increasingly inactive, as they rely on digital devices for most areas in their life including socialising, entertainment, learning, etc.
+Constant use of technology can result in children becoming increasingly inactive, as they rely on digital devices for most areas of their life including socializing, entertainment, learning, etc.

 3. Addiction To Technology

 Often, children can become seriously addicted to using smart devices such as smartphones and tablets.

 This can lead to further negative consequences, including unwanted behaviors upon the prohibition of such devices.
 Children could potentially form behavioral issues that may harm their development as a result of their addiction.

 There’s no denying that there’s a huge range of safety risks posed by the use of the Internet.